Vital Records Online

 Cost & fees

 The total cost for replacing a birth certificate in District of Columbia will depend on the fees charged by the DCVRD and the method of submitting the application.
 The DCVRD charges a fee of $23.00 for each birth certificate.
 When using VRO's online filing service, the fee starts at $29.00, plus state fees.
-VRO provides a secure online solution for ordering birth certificates.
+VRO provides a secure online solution for ordering birth certificate.

 State Fee